andypost/empty_fields/readme.txt

 DESCRIPTION
 ------------
 This module provides a way to show fields that are empty by new display formatter settings.
-These can be either an empty tag, "<none>" or custom text defined by the field administrator.
+These can be either custom text defined by the field administrator or the return value of a defined callback.

 REQUIREMENTS
 ------------